 - 1. Nottingham City Council ("the Council"), acting in its capacity as the Local Housing Authority, operates three Housing Licensing Schemes being: - (i) Mandatory licensing of Houses in multiple occupation (HMO's); - (ii) Additional Licensing for Houses in multiple occupation (Discretionary Scheme); and - (iii) Selective Licensing for privately rented properties. - 2.
-In this document the Council has detailed its Policy relating to the application of licence fees for all three Schemes and it has further detailed some general administrative practice applied during the licence determination process under Parts 2 and 3 of the Housing Act 2004 for the following areas: - (i) Licence start dates the date from which the Council calculates the duration of a new licence or licence renewal. - (ii) Passporting licences between Licensing Schemes how the Council administers licences that need to 'passport' or 'transfer' between Licensing Schemes. - (iii) Overhanging Licences the approach taken by the Council in relation to Licence continuation after expiration of discretionary Licensing Schemes.
+In this document the Council has detailed its Policy relating to the application of licence fees for all three Schemes and it has further detailed some general administrative practice applied during the licence determination process under Parts 2 and 3 of the Housing Act 2004 for the following areas: - (i) Licence start dates the date from which the Council calculates the duration of a new licence or licence renewal. - (ii) Passporting licences between Licensing Schemes how the Council administers licences that need to 'passport' or 'transfer' between Licensing Schemes. - (iii) Overhanging Licences the approach taken by the Council in relation to Licence continuation after expiration of discretionary Licensing Schemes. - (iv) Overseas licence holders, this policy is detailed in Appendix 2.

-Licence Fees for applications made under Part 2 Housing Act 2004 (HMOs).
+Licence Fees for applications made under Part 2 (HMOs) and Part 3 (Selective) Housing Act 2004.

 - 3. The Council operates both a Mandatory and Additional Houses in Multiple Occupation (HMO) Licensing Schemes.
 Mandatory licensing applies to HMOs that meet the prescribed description of being occupied by five or more persons living in two or more separate households; and which meets the tests under Section 254 of the HA 2004.
-The Council also exercised its powers under section 56 Housing Act 2004 ("HA 2004") to designate areas of the City to be subject to Additional Licensing.
-Under the 'Nottingham City Council Designation of an Area for Additional Licensing 2019', which came into force on 1 January 2019, all other non mandatory licensable HMOs in the city are required to have an HMO Licence where they are occupied by three or more persons living in two or more separate households; and where they meet the tests under Section 254 of the HA 2004, but it excludes Section 257 HMOs. - 4.
-This document outlines the Council's policy as regards the levying of Part 2 (HMO) licence fees.
-The Council has exercised its powers to charge under section 63(3) and (7) HA 2004 and does so taking into account the Provision of Services Regulations 2009, which themselves implement the Services Directive. - 5.
-Section 63 HA 2004 permits the Council to require that any application for a licence under Part 2 is accompanied by a licence fee and that this fee may properly cover all costs incurred by the Council in carrying out its Part 2 functions.
-The judgment in Hemming, which envisages the payment of the required licence fee in two stages, has the clear potential to increase the administrative and financial burden on the Council, for example in handling double the amount of licence payments as part of a two-stage process.
-See paragraphs 26-28 below for further information on the Council's approach to the two-stage licence fee process.
+The Council also exercised its powers under section 56 Housing Act 2004 ("HA 2004") to designate the city to be subject to Additional Licensing.
+Under the 'Nottingham City Council Designation of an Area for Additional Licensing 2024', which came into force on 1 January 2024, all other non mandatory licensable HMOs in the city are required to have an HMO Licence where they are occupied by three or more persons living in two or more separate households; and where they meet the tests under Section 254 of the HA 2004, but it excludes Section 257 HMOs. - 4.
+The Council has exercised its powers under section 80 Housing Act 2004 ("HA 2004") and has designated a significant amount of the city to be subject to selective licensing.
+Under the 'Nottingham City Council Designation of an Area for Selective Licensing 2023', which came into force on 1 December 2023, most privately rented homes in the city are required to have a property licence ("Property Licence") - 5.
+This document sets out the Council's policy in relation to the licensing of properties under Parts 2 and 3 of the HA 2004.
+The Council's policy recognises that the legislative provisions contemplate circumstances in which a single Property Licence may relate to more than one separate dwelling in the same building ("a Block Licence").
+The Block Licence Policy (in Appendix 1) sets out the conditions that must be met to enable the granting of a Block Licence.